The event will be divided into two parts:

 The event is open to the public and is designed especially for operational and communication staff of humanitarian organizations, as well as academic and policy audiences in Geneva.

-For those who are outside Geneva, you can join our our interactive live streaming on @frontline_nego.
+You can also join our interactive live streaming on Twitter @frontline_nego.